 As the year winds to a close, most businesses see employees taking a lot of vacation time.
 After all, it’s the holiday season, and workers want to enjoy it.
 Some businesses, however, find themselves particularly short-staffed in December because they don’t allow unused paid time off (PTO) to be rolled over to the new year, or they allow only very limited rollovers.

 As the holidays approach and the year draws to a close, many taxpayers make charitable gifts — both in the spirit of the season and as a year-end tax planning strategy.
 But with the tax law changes that go into effect in 2018 and the many rules that apply to the charitable deduction, it’s a good idea to check deductibility before making any year-end donations.

-Here are some of the key tax-related deadlines affecting businesses and other employers during the second quarter of 2018.
+Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2019.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
 Contact us to ensure you’re meeting all applicable deadlines and to learn more about the filing requirements.